 In the 21st century, automation has moved into the office and taken the form of machines that “think” more than they physically move.
 Industries and businesses outside production and manufacturing are using automation to improve business processes, taking over menial manual tasks previously performed by humans.

 Many organizational leaders believe automating business processes can power operational efficiency, improve time-to-market and the customer experience.
-Industries such as banking, healthcare, and retail are using intelligent automation to take over human-performed manual tasks: file transfers, order entry, claims processing, email, spreadsheet entries, application integration, event log monitoring, cloud enablement—and many more are up and coming.
+Industries such as banking, healthcare, and retail are using hyperautomation to take over human-performed manual tasks: file transfers, order entry, claims processing, email, spreadsheet entries, application integration, event log monitoring, cloud enablement—and many more are up and coming.

 Business process optimization isn’t just about adding technology; at its core, it’s about first evaluating and improving a process’s efficiency and accuracy.